France, Britain send patrol boats to Jersey in post-Brexit fishing row | Law-Order

 FRENCH FLOTILLA The Europe Commission said that until further justifications had been provided by Britain, Jersey officials should not be attaching new conditions to the issuance of licenses.

 "Full compliance with the TCA (Brexit trade deal) is essential in this process," Commission spokeswoman Vivian Loonela told a news briefing.
-A fleet of about 50 fishing boats approached Jersey, which lies 14 miles off northern French shores and 85 miles from Britain's southern coast, at dawn, with some crew holding red flares aloft.
+The fleet of about 50 fishing boats left the shores of Jersey, which lies 14 miles off northern France and 85 miles from Britain's southern coast, in the early afternoon.
+They had arrived at dawn, with some crew holding red flares aloft.

 At least one French trawler entered the harbour and briefly blocked the Commodore Goodwill, a cargo vessel and ferry that connects the Channel islands to the British mainland.
-The French presidency official said the deployment of patrol vessels spoke of France's concern and frustration, as well as a desire "for the correct application of agreements," sealed when Britain left the EU.
+The French presidency official said the deployment of patrol vessels spoke of France's concern and frustration.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)